Leithan/AsteroidTest/README.md

 I think the code is pretty self-explanatory, GameLogic spawns the player ship, asteroids and enemies.
 Ships spawn bullets.
 All share a BaseMovableBehaviour (all are IMoveable classes) so when big objects are destroyed,an explosion spawns.
 Player controls are baked into the PlayerModelView, which is a part that should be improved by having InputControllers decoupled.

 Another improvement that would help efficiency is having Object Pools in the factories.
 Due to time constraints I didnt add them, but for such a slow spawning game, the real world advantage is quite small.
 Only a quick object pool was added to the bullet factory.

+# Time
+Aprox. times for development :

+Overall gameplay : 2hr
+Interface and bases for ModelView and Controller : 1hr Factories : 1hr
+UI and highscore : 1hr
+Resources and painting : 2hr
+Finishing and adding quick object pool : 1hr